OfficeDev/PHP-App-for-SharePoint/README.md

 The sample includes the following components that help you configure and test the app in your environment.

-### SharePoint provider class
+### SharePoint.php
-This is a PHP class that implements the **AbstractProvider** class in the OAuth 2.0 client
-exposes a function to get a token that you can use to issue authenticated requests.
+This is a PHP class that inherits from the **AbstractProvider** class.
+The AbstractProvider class exposes a function to get a token that you can use to issue authorized requests.

 The class initializes the values required to get the access token.
-Requires the client id, client secret, SharePoint site URL, and a context token.
-It extracts and formats the following values from the context token:
+The constructir requires the client id, client secret, SharePoint site URL, and a context token as parameters.
+The constructor extracts and formats the following values from the context token:

 - Refresh token
 - Token service URI